 As we now know, the real power of social media is found in earned media: according to Nielsen’s Global Trust in Advertising Report 2012 an amazing 92 percent of people trust recommendations made by friends and relatives.
-Followed by 70% that trust online reviews by other consumers.
-But, although trust is important for any transaction, it is just one step in the Social Media Lifecycle.
+Followed by 70% that trust online reviews by other buyers.
+Even though 15-20% of reviews are known to be fake.

 Beneath you’ll find the Social Media Lifecycle, as it was created by entrepreneur and online marketer Edwin Korver.
-The Lifecycle is circular: each customer journey could become a spin-off for the next customer journey, by doing so creating a splendid perpetual motion.
+The Lifecycle is circular: each customer journey could become a spin-off for the next customer journey, creating a splendid perpetual motion.

 To start the cycle we first need to plant a suggestion.
 A suggestion is a representation of who we are, what we do, how we do it, why we do it and what (value) we have to offer.
 This will be unique for every brand, as it is the outcome of our intentions (vision, purpose, value, commitment and transparency).
 To plant the suggestion we need to interact in social media by participating in conversations, offer our help, ask for help, share content, react on blogs and so no.

 Attention will depend on whether the planted suggestion fits a (familiar of latent) need, creates a desire (= want) or offers a solution to a known problem.
 Or simply stated: Is the suggested solution relevant enough or is it a waste of my precious time?